tkahn/Smooth-Div-Scroll/README.md

 ### Rebuilt methods for external content loading
-In [Issue #10](https://github.com/tkahn/Smooth-Div-Scroll/issues/10) stanislaw presented two great ideas for iprovement.
+In [Issue #10](https://github.com/tkahn/Smooth-Div-Scroll/issues/10) stanislaw presented two great ideas for improvement.
 One of them was a new method for loading non-AJAX content into the scroller (raw HTML).
 Looking into this I realized that the old method, ```changeContent```, would become bloated and hard to understand.
 So I split the old functionality into two separate methods and added a third, new method.
 So if you want to add external content to the scroller use one of these three methods:

 * **getFlickrContent(content, manipulationMethod)**